 Where an employee cannot work from home; is not on sick leave, self-isolating or shielding; and has not been furloughed, they should continue to work as set out in their contract.
 Normally, failure to come to work could be treated as a disciplinary matter, though in the current circumstances employers are recommended to discuss the individual situation with employees and work to find a solution to any concerns.
 Employers should be mindful of government advice and ensure that social distancing and hygiene rules are followed in the workplace.
 Failure to do so could breach health and safety rules and expose the employer to claims.

-Employers should also consider whether employees who cannot work from home are carrying out essential work which is necessary for the business to operate.
+Employers should also consider whether employees who cannot work from home are carrying out essential work that is necessary for the business to operate.
 If the work is not essential, then it is likely to be unreasonable (and potentially unlawful) for an employer to insist on the employee coming to work.

 It is important to understand why the employee does not want to come to work.
 For example, some employees may car share and have no other means of travelling to work safely while following social distancing rules.
 Others may be concerned about conditions at work or have family members at higher risk of serious illness from COVID-19 infection.
 Employers should consider cases on their own facts and ensure that they are not discriminating against the employee under the Equality Act, as in some cases insisting on the employee’s attendance and/or subjecting the employee to a detriment if the employee refuses to come to work could amount to discrimination/victimisation.
 Employees who are vulnerable or who live with vulnerable individuals, should be supported to follow the guidance on social distancing and shielding.